spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 This would help avoid unnecessary confusion and Windows service re-installations.

-Add []. ti the advanced.config, that is the empty format and place advanced.config and rabbitmq.conf in the location of RABBITMQ_BASE ( example, c:software)
+Add []. inside the advanced.config, that is the empty erlang format and place advanced.config and rabbitmq.conf in the location of RABBITMQ_BASE ( example, c:software)

 Note: Cookie and rabbitmqctl bat issue